Pray Always

 Based on Mark 10:35-40

 There are right ways and wrong ways to pray.
 The story about James and John gives us an example.
-It shows us who to pray to, ways to prayer, and attitudes in prayer.
+It shows us who to pray to, ways to pray, and attitudes in prayer.

 We should not wait until we need a favor from God to pray (like James and John).
 We can pray anytime, anywhere, with anyone.
 But we should make prayer a habit.
 To do this, try to pray at a certain time and place, with certain people each day.
 For instance, pray with your family at meal time or just before you go to bed.
 Go to Mass on Sunday and special days during the year.
 Rely on your parents and others (like the parish priest or deacon) to help you to pray.
 Share prayers with others, pray by reading and thinking about stories in the Bible, pray alone by listening to God speaking to your heart.
 Just don't wait to pray.
 Pray daily.